Friday, July 1, 2016

 Fraction vs ratio

 A ratio of two numbers can be written as a fraction, but may not represent the same thing a fraction does.
-The denominator of a fraction ALWAYS represents the number of equal parts a whole is divided into.
+Mathematically they use the same rules of arithmetic but the denominator of a fraction ALWAYS represents the number of equal parts a whole is divided into.
 A ratio can compare numbers with the same or different units.

 C. Simplifying Ratios